-For improved reliability and operations, remotely controlled switches and automated equipment have been installed at five substations at a combined cost of about \$2.8 million.
-This work is part of a wider strategy to install technology that helps system operators respond to problems more quickly.
-The upgraded substations include Seidersville in Lower Saucon Township and Farmersville in Bethlehem, Northampton County.
+In Luzerne County, remotely controlled switches and automated equipment have been installed at five area substations at a combined cost of about \$2.8 million.
+This work is part of a wider strategy to install technology that helps system operators deal with changing system conditions and respond more quickly to problems when they occur.
+The upgraded substations include White Haven in Foster Township and Wilkes-Barre.
+Crews also made upgrades along local distribution lines in Fairview and Hazle townships for better reliability.